actions-ecosystem/action-size/README.md

 ![screenshot](./docs/assets/screenshot.png)

+Add label based on the number of lines changed in a pull request.

 Counts the number of lines changed in a pull request.
 And buckets this number into a few size classes (S, L, XL, etc), and finally labels the pull request with this size.

 This action is inspired by [Kubernetes Prow's size plugin](https://prow.k8s.io/plugins).

+## Prerequisites

+You need to create labels indicating a pull request size.
+The description about the kinds of labels are below.

 ## Inputs